Nealelab/UK_Biobank_GWAS/README.md

  * Use the same sample and variant QC across all phenotypes
  * Run SNP association on UKBB imputed dosage BGEN files using hail on the google cloud platform
  * Provide per-SNP summary stats for all approved phenotypes
- * GWAS Results available for viewing and download via https://biobankengine.stanford.edu/search# (run by the Rivas Lab at Stanford)
+ * GWAS Results available for viewing and download via https://biobankengine.stanford.edu

 ## Files